4 Nursing Home Facilities in Dodge City, KS

 Medicaid

-For those who are eligible, Medicaid covers the cost for skilled nursing care when Medicare stops funding after 100 days.
-In addition, it compensates for the bills of living in an approved nursing home.
-However, because Medicaid entitlement requirements are rigorous and complicated, not all senior citizens are entitled to entitlements.
+For those who qualify, Medicaid covers the cost for skilled nursing care when Medicare stops funding after 100 days.
+In addition, it covers the expenses of living in an approved nursing home.
+However, because Medicaid entitlement requirements are strict and complex, not all older adults are eligible for benefits.

 Veterans Benefits

-Veterans receiving a VA pension scheme may be entitled to the VA's Aid and Attendance benefits.
-VA Aid and Attendance is a monthly allowance that veterans and their spouses can utilize for paying for long-term care, such as skilled nursing care.
+Veterans receiving a VA pension may be eligible for the VA's Aid and Attendance benefits.
+VA Aid and Attendance is a monthly allowance that veterans and their spouses can employ for covering for long-term care, such as skilled nursing care.

 Read more about: A&A Veteran Benefits

-Explore additional nursing home payment options from our Nursing Homes [state] page.
-You can also get in touch with your Area Agency on Aging to inquire about local monetary assistance programs for elderly individuals.
+Learn about additional nursing home financial choices from our Nursing Homes Kansas page.
+You can also reach out to your Area Agency on Aging to ask regarding local economic aid initiatives for senior citizens.

 Would you like to have broader knowledge about nursing home financial assistance?
 Please read this article – How to pay for nursing home?